Azure-Samples/azure-cosmos-db-sample-data/README.md

 urlFragment: azure-cosmos-db-sample-data
 ---

-# Azure CosmosDB Sample Data
+# Azure CosmosDB sample data

 This repository hosts sample data used by Azure Cosmos DB documentation.
 This sample data is referenced in Azure Cosmos DB code samples